-Unless your ceremony is taking place in the Church of England or Church in Wales, it is a legal requirement that each of you formally 'give notice' of your intention to marry or enter into a civil partnership by going in person to the register office for the district in which you live.
+Unless your ceremony is taking place in the Church of England or Church in Wales AND you are not subject to immigration control, it is a legal requirement that each of you formally 'give notice' of your intention to marry or enter into a civil partnership by going in person to the register office for the district in which you live.

 You will need to take documents with you to prove your identity and eligibility.